Flutter-Tech/fsc-docs-site/start/create-repo.md

 4. Select **Submit new issue**.
 After the submission the automation process will start and will inform you of the progress by adding comments in the created issue.

 5. When the process finishes, open the new Capability repository by searching for it in the Flutter-Global organization or by inputting the URL in the browser address bar.
-You will see that the repo has a Pull Request.
+You will see that the repository has a Pull Request.

 6. Select the **Pull requests** tab and open it.
 Check if all the changes are correct and then select **Merge pull request**.

-7. After merging the Capability repository is updated with your definitions and the **Codebase Governor** workflow will run every time you update the `codebases.json` file.
+7. After merging the Capability repository is updated with your definitions and the **Codebase Governor** workflow will run every time you update the [codebases.json](/docs/codebases-json/) file.